inveniosoftware/invenio/docs/community/maintainers-guide/triaging.rst

 7. **No time to realistically tackle this?
 Use "Someday" or close.** We don't want to have thousands of open issues.
 Issues from the someday open or closed pool can be revived later, should realistic manpower be found.

-.. _no-reply-ping-inveniosoftware-triagers:

-8. **No reply?
-Ping @inveniosoftware/triagers** The triage team should take action if there is no update on an issues for more than a month.

 Triaging team
 =============